sirus34/sirus34/README.md

-- 🌱 I’m currently learning telegram bots api
+- 🌱 I’m currently learning telegram bots api (aiogram)
 - 💞️ I’m looking to collaborate on startups in IT industry
 - 📫 How to reach me -Telegram: @UnIQ9